bgno1/sds_rebalance/README.md

     cas_bl.py
 ```

-Among these files, `frx.py`, `frx_bl.py`, `cas.py`, and `cas_bl.py` are custom model training scripts provided in this GitHub repository to support the experiments in the paper.
-These scripts can be found in the `validation/mmdetection/` directory.
+Among these files, `frx.py`, `frx_bl.py`, `cas.py`, and `cas_bl.py` are custom model training scripts provided in our repository to support the experiments in the paper.
 Specifically:

 - `frx.py` and `frx_bl.py` are used to train the Faster R-CNN models on the original and rebalanced datasets, respectively.
 - `cas.py` and `cas_bl.py` are used to train the Cascade R-CNN models  on the original and rebalanced datasets, respectively.